-Herbert Smith Freehills (HSF) is arguably the most prestigious UK-headquartered law firm outside the magic circle.
-Indeed, its elite litigation and arbitration practice — which includes an in-house advocacy unit staffed by a host of QCs — is one of the best dispute resolution departments on the planet.
+Herbert Smith Freehills (HSF) is arguably the most prestigious UK-headquartered law firm outside the Magic Circle.
+Indeed, its elite litigation and arbitration practice — which includes an in-house advocacy unit staffed by a host of KCs — is one of the best dispute resolution departments on the planet.

-The firm’s merger with Australasian powerhouse Freehills in 2012 is still widely considered to be one of the more successful of recent times in corporate law, and has succeeded in adding scale while for the most part not disrupting one of the nicer cultures in the legal market.
-The firm’s recent appointment of its first female senior partner Rebecca Maslen-Stannage, who is an M&A lawyer based in Sydney, underlines the completeness of the firm’s Freehills tie-up and its commitment to change.
+The firm’s merger with Australasian powerhouse Freehills in 2012 is still widely considered to be one of the more successful in corporate law, and has succeeded in adding scale while for the most part not disrupting one of the nicer cultures in the legal market.
+The firm’s appointment of its first female senior partner, Rebecca Maslen-Stannage, who is an M&A lawyer based in Sydney, signals the completeness of the firm’s Freehills tie-up and its commitment to change.
 HSF juniors also recognise that the firm is “big on sustainability” and provides “great environment training”, and this is supported by the firm’s commitment to reach net-zero carbon emissions by 2030.
 The launch of a new office in Riyadh, Saudi Arabia maintains HSF’s 24-office global spread, after the firm recently shuttered its office in Seoul, Korea earlier this year.
 The firm will instead operate a new Korea group similar to what it offers in locations like Kazakhstan and Israel.

 When it comes to perks, the offering is very respectable.
 HSF recruits enjoy the subsidised canteen and café, free Deliveroo after 7pm, a mortgage broker, concierge service and a £750 wellbeing fund that can be used “on anything fitness related”.
 The automatic coffee machines on every floor and free fruit are also a plus.
 When it comes to international secondments, our results show that trainees have spent time in overseas offices including Paris, Tokyo and Brisbane.
 Secondees apparently receive lots of freebies, such as gratis language lessons, a generous accommodation allowance and even a firm apartment in some locations.
-There are also frequent client secondments, to the likes of Sky, UBS and BAE Systems.
+There are also client secondments to the likes of Sky, UBS and Marsh McLennan.
 The working hours are said to be often lower for secondees.

-Back in London, and when staff aren’t stuck working from home, the social life is apparently pretty good, with frequent “drinks trolleys”, table tennis tournaments and quizzes.
+Back in London, the social life is apparently pretty good, with frequent drinks, table tennis tournaments and quizzes.
 One junior enthusiastically noted a “team outing to watch the cricket!”
-It’s also worth noting that the firm is situated in one of the City’s more stylish offices — Exchange House, built in 1990, is a ‘building-bridge hybrid’ that sits above the trains coming in and out of Liverpool Street station.
+It’s also worth noting the firm is situated in one of the City’s more stylish offices — Exchange House, built in 1990, is a ‘building-bridge hybrid’ that sits above the trains coming in and out of Liverpool Street station.
 But there are apparently some major discrepancies between the floors, although further planned refurbishment should sort that out.
-While the upper levels have been refurbished and feature “whizzy desks” that move between standing and sitting (be sure to check them out over on our TikTok page), nice chairs and brand new kitchens, the lower floors of Exchange House are said to be “a bit outdated” — and apparently have the odd mouse.
-There is, however, a subsidised membership to a very snazzy Virgin Active next door, complete with Molton Brown products that will no doubt make all this extra handwashing much more enjoyable.
+While the upper levels have been refurbished and feature “whizzy” standing desks (be sure to check them out over on our TikTok page), nice chairs and brand new kitchens, the lower floors of Exchange House are said to be “a bit outdated” — and apparently even have the odd mouse.
+There is, however, a subsidised membership to a very snazzy Virgin Active next door, complete with Molton Brown products, as well as lots of decent pubs and bars for a post-work drink.